Isabella Vesely

 Delighted as a prep to be able to choose classes in any branch of science, Vesely quickly realized her favorite was physics, for its expansive focus on everything, including particles and galaxy clusters.
 She barreled through Exeter’s entire physics curriculum.
 “Physics really helped me have this analytical mind, always questioning.”

-This summer, Vesely participated in the QuarkNet Summer Research Program, a paid virtual opportunity for high school students.
+Last summer, Vesely participated in the QuarkNet Summer Research Program, a paid virtual opportunity for high school students.
 It is supported by the Fermi National Accelerator Laboratory, or Fermilab, which is funded by the U.S. Department of Energy and is home to the world’s second-largest particle accelerator.

 Vesely and a partner were assigned to imaging galaxy clusters across millimeter, optical and X-ray wavelength bands.
-Those were combined with the rest of their research group’s findings to create hyperfast, analytic model-based simulations of galaxy clusters to deter-mine their mass through an artificial intelligence neural network.
-That kind of information, Vesely says, along with research in dark matter and dark energy, will some-day play a role in developing as-yet-unrealized uses here on Earth.
+Those were combined with the rest of their research group’s findings to create hyperfast, analytic model-based simulations of galaxy clusters to determine their mass through an artificial intelligence neural network.
+That kind of information, Vesely says, along with research in dark matter and dark energy, will someday play a role in developing as-yet-unrealized uses here on Earth.

 “The base of physics is really just asking questions about what’s going on around us,” she says.
 “Once you find a discovery and know more about the world, you can have meaningful applications.
 The first step is experimenting and observing, using our eyes or, now in modern physics, computers, simulations, neural networks and AI.”

-Editor's note: This profile first appeared in the fall 2022 issue of The Exeter Bulletin.
+Editor’s note: This profile first appeared in the fall 2022 issue of The Exeter Bulletin.
+It was updated in May 2023.